-Identifying which workers are competing for the same vacancies as REBP eligible workers is critical to determine and define the relevant labor markets that are susceptible of being affected by externalities of the REBP program.
+Identifying which workers are competing for the same vacancies workers satisfying the REBP-eligibility requirements is critical to determine and define the relevant labor markets that are affected by externalities of the REBP program.
 As explained in section A.2, when treated and non-treated workers are in the same labor market, i.e. competing for the same vacancies, the effect of the program on non-treated workers can identify equilibrium labor market tightness in the labor market.
 When treated and non-treated workers are competing for different vacancies, there are in practice two search markets for labor, and the effect of the program on non-treated workers cannot directly identify equilibrium adjustments in the treated market.

 To determine which workers are competing for the same vacancies as REBP eligible workers, we use detailed micro data on the universe of job vacancies posted in public employment agencies available for the period 1994-1998.
-In 2012, vacancies posted in public employment agencies represented 36% of all vacancies posted This data has two important features.
+(Vacancies posted in public employment agencies represent 30% to 40% of all posted vacancies).
+This data set has two important features.
 First, the data records for each vacancy all the detailed information about the characteristics of the vacancy.
 This includes the firm identifier of the firm posting the vacancy, the date (in month) at which the vacancy is opened and the date at which it is closed, the reason for closing the vacancy (the vacancy has been filled, search has been abandoned, etc.), the identifier of the public employment service where the vacancy is posted, the industry and job classifications of the job, details on the duration and type of the contract (full-time,/part-time tenured/non-tenured, seasonal job, etc.), the age requirement if any, the education requirement if any, the gender requirement if any, and the posted wage or range of wage if any.
-Second, the data contains the personal identifier of the person who filled the vacancy is filled.
+Second, the data contains the personal identifier of the person who filled the vacancy if the vacancy is filled.
 This personal identifier enables us to match this vacancy data to the ASSD and determine the characteristics and REBP eligibility status of the person filling the vacancy.

 Our strategy consists in using all the information that we have on each vacancy, and estimate how well the characteristics of each vacancy predicts the REBP eligibility status of the worker who fills the vacancy.
 If there is perfect discrimination in vacancies between eligible and non-eligible workers, then eligible and non-eligible workers will be competing for two different sets of vacancies and will effectively be in two different labor markets from a search-theoretic perspective.
 Empirically, this means that characteristics of vacancies for eligible and non-eligible workers are different, and therefore characteristics of vacancies should predict very well whether the individual filling the vacancy is eligible to REBP or not.
-To the contrary, if eligible and non-eligible workers are in the same job-search market, they will compete for the same vacancies.
-When opening a vacancy in this market, and conditional on search effort of eligible and noneligible workers, a firm will be randomly matched to an eligible or to a non-eligible worker.
-In other words, conditional on search effort of eligible and non-eligible workers, matching is random across eligible and non-eligible workers.
+To the contrary, if eligible and non-eligible workers are in the same jobsearch market, they will compete for the same vacancies.
+When opening a vacancy in this market, and conditional on search effort of eligible and non-eligible workers, a firm will be randomly matched to an eligible or to a non-eligible worker.
+In other words, conditional on search effort of eligible and non-eligible workers.
+In other words, conditional on search effort of eligible workers, matching is random across eligible and non-eligible workers.
 In this case, the characteristics of a vacancy will have very little predictive power on the eligibility status of the worker who fills it.